learnbin.net nav logo

 Other types of browning reactions are Maillard browning, Caramelization, Lipid browning, Vitamin C browning, etc.

 v.
-Millard browning
+Millard Browning

 Millard browning is a complex series of reactions in all foods that contain carbonyl groups and free amino groups.
 The products of the reaction contribute colors, flavors, and odors to foods (both desirable and undesirable) Millard browning reaction may reduce the availability of essential amino acids in foods such as lysine.